Yemeni sides say deal reached to free nearly 900 prisoners | Law-Order

 El-Murtaza said the releases would begin in three weeks, and that both sides would convene for another round of talks on more prisoner exchanges after the Muslim holy month of Ramadan, which starts this week.

-Majed Fadail, Yemen's deputy minister for human rights and a member of the government delegation, said the releases would include four Yemeni journalists who were detained and sentenced to death in recent years by a Houthi-controlled court in a trial described by the Amnesty International as "grossly unfair."
-He said the deal also includes the release of top military officials held by the Houthis since the start of the war.
+Majed Fadail, Yemen's deputy minister for human rights and a member of the government delegation, said the releases would include four Yemeni journalists.
+They were detained and sentenced to death in recent years by a Houthi-controlled court in a trial described by Amnesty International as "grossly unfair."
+Fadail said the deal also includes the release of top military officials held by the Houthis since the start of the war.
 Among them are Maj.
-Gen. Mahmoud al-Subaihi, who was the defence minister when the war erupted; Nasser Mansour Hadi, the brother of former Yemeni President Abed Rabbo Mansour Hadi; relatives of late strongman Ali Abdullah Saleh, and sons of former Vice President Ali Mohsen al-Ahmar, he said.
+Gen. Mahmoud al-Subaihi, who was the defense minister when the war erupted; Nasser Mansour Hadi, the brother of former Yemeni President Abed Rabbo Mansour Hadi; relatives of late strongman Ali Abdullah Saleh, and sons of former Vice President Ali Mohsen al-Ahmar, he said.

-In a statement, the Yemeni government welcomed the deal and urged the joint government-Houthi committee to continue its efforts to release all prisoners.
+A joint statement from the UN and the ICRC said the parties also agreed to carry out "joint visits to each other's detention centers and to enable access to all detainees during these visits."
+"This is a crucial step that will end the suffering of many separated families and help build confidence between the parties that we hope will lead to further release operations," said Daphnée Maret, head of the ICRC delegation in Yemen.

+The UN envoy for Yemen, Hans Grundberg, called for "the swift and smooth implementation'' of the deal, and the release of all conflict-related detainees.

 Since then, both parties have released many prisoners, with a major exchange in October 2020 of more than 1,000 detainees from both sides.